synaptics-astra/doc/linux/index.rst

 ------------------

-Astra Machina provides a serial console which displays bootloader and OS messages to a console running on the host system.
-These messages are useful to determining the status of Astra Machina early in the boot process or when a display is not connected.
+Astra Machina provides a serial console which displays bootloader and OS messages to a terminal emulator running on the host system.
+These messages are useful for determining the status of Astra Machina early in the boot process or when a display is not connected.
 It can also provides useful information during operation.
+The serial console is also needed during the firmware update process.

 .. _setup_serial_console: